phamquang-hieu/OOP.DSAI.20202.Team8/README.md

     + Write and fix the report
     + Record demo video

- -references: for the auto transition mode, I use the idea of chriszq/VisualSortingAlgorithms

 3. Nguyen Van Thanh Tung - 20190090 - DSAI:
     + ShellSort.java